What are the important pages i should have on my website?

 It is the door to your website so you have to make it attractive, welcoming and compelling.

-About page.
 This is another page that’s very important as far as your website is concerned.

 Your About Page is important because it contains all the information about your website.